fraction/exports-polyfill/README.md

-`module.exports` Polyfill
+Exports Polyfill
 =======================

-A JavaScript polyfill for using module.exports from Node.js.
+A JavaScript polyfill for using `module.exports` from Node.js.